tc39/notes/es8/2018-01/jan-23.md

 MM: that was because it doesn't generalize.
 With a set, "shallow compare" is clear, but in other areas it doesn't make as much sense.
 There is no general abstraction-independent meaning to "shallow".

-JHD: I woulnd't want to see these useful Set methods blocked because we're waiting to figure out the Map methods.
+JHD: I wouldn't want to see these useful Set methods blocked because we're waiting to figure out the Map methods.
 But, looking to the future, being able to say "collections of things have a unified way to deal with them" would be important.
 Might want to consider carefully before breaking naming consistency with e.g. Array, the naming choices might be subpar, but consistency is good, so maybe avoid shipping some methods now if that breaks consistency in the future.

 DD: methods on iterator.prototype isn't sufficiently ergonomic, you need an extra set at the end to re-convert it into a map or set, which is silly. you should be able to map over a set and get another set.